Mt Rakanji (1058m) & Mt Shirosuna (920m), Kofu City, Yamanashi Prefecture, Sunday, October 12, 2025

 CONCLUSION: A difficult but rewarding hike with fantastic views up a famous mountain that will see the crowds melt away during the second part.

-Ask for a hiking plan for Mt Kenashi
+Ask for a hiking map for Mt Kenashi

 View to the South